 Eligible infants include those delivered at \geq 36 weeks gestational age, with a birth weight of \geq 1800 grams, and with hypothermia initiated < 6 hours after delivery.
-Other infants including those < 36 weeks gestation or who present 6-24 hours after delivery may be eligible to receive cooling therapy at the discretion of the attending physician or due to a study protocol.
-Infant must meet both physiologic and neurologic criteria.
-(See attached Whole Body Cooling Algorithm)
+Other infants including those < 36 weeks gestation or who present 6-24 hours after delivery may be eligible to receive cooling therapy at the discretion of the attending physician or if enrolled in a research study.
+Infants should meet both physiologic and neurologic criteria.
+(See Whole Body Cooling Algorithm, page 2)